mlazarovits/LLPgammaAnalyzer/README.md

 - instructions are for running on LPC system
 - make sure you edit the header files in `interface/` not `include/`

+## Analyzer notes
+- primary vertex (PV) coordinates are gotten at the beginning of the each event in event loop